grosjo/tomboy-reborn/README.md

 Thanks
 ------

-Thank you to @davidbannon for letting me dig into its own software to built this one Thank you to @cweiske for his extremely usefull piece of software on NextCloud side
+Thank you to @davidbannon for letting me dig into its own software to built this one.

+Thank you to @cweiske for his extremely usefull piece of software on NextCloud side